Frequently Asked Questions

 What about cruises or multi-country itineraries?

-Follow the strictest requirement of any country you’ll enter.
-For EU ports: ensure the 10-year issue cap and the “3 months after Schengen departure” rule.
-For non-EU stops, many operators advise having at least 6 months from departure.
+Follow the strictest requirement of any country on your itinerary.
+For Schengen stops, make sure you meet both the 10-year issue-date rule and the 3-month validity after leaving Schengen rule.
+For non-Schengen stops, many operators advise having at least 6 months of validity from departure.

 Other questions